 Setting it up

 Remember the fact that the first compressor set on the loudest and quickest peaks will probably be clear.
-Nevertheless, the second compressor will pull in the total average that is still, for a really easy sound total.
-The end result is a pure sounding compression with the audio signal sustaining a constant decibel stage.
+Nevertheless, the second compressor will pull in the total average which is still, for a really easy sound total.
+The end result is a pure-sounding compression with the audio signal sustaining a constant decibel stage.
 It ought to have little to no dynamics or any substantial artefacts remaining.

 The best advantage of what is serial compression is similar to having two recording engineers working along with one another for control of the general volume of the track.
 Experiment and make the most of this handy approach to make sure you obtain the optimal output.

 As always, keep in mind to trust your instincts first on the subject of sound.
 Your ears are your greatest tools.